Hiking Flume Gorge In New Hampshire: The Ultimate Guide

 This last summer, we revisited Flume Gorge, one of our favorite hikes/waterfalls in New Hampshire.
 And let me tell you: this waterfall is not to be missed!

-This was my first time visiting the Flume Gorge in New Hampshire as a fully grown adult (though it was a favorite of mine during college) and it honestly gets better every time I see it.
+This was my third time visiting the Flume Gorge in New Hampshire as a fully grown adult (though it was a favorite of mine during college) and it honestly gets better every time I see it.

 The views are gorgeous and it’s a great workout.
 The hike is easy but still feels like you’re doing something cool and dangerous.